How to Convert a SQL Query to an API Request

 Q2: Can I use these query languages with any database?

 A: RQL and OData are database-agnostic and can be used with various backends.
 PostgREST is specific to PostgreSQL.
+You can convert your database tables to OpenAPI to make onboarding your database easier for CRUD use-cases.

 Q3: How do I handle complex SQL queries with joins?